Xujiahui

-Xujiahui (徐家汇, /wuu/, romanized as: Zikawei, Ziccawei, or Siccawei) is a locality in Shanghai.
+Xujiahui (徐家汇 (徐家匯), /wuu/, romanized as: Zikawei, Ziccawei, or Siccawei) is a locality in Shanghai.
 It is a historic area of commerce and culture administratively within Xuhui District, which is named after the locality.
 The area is a well-known precinct for shopping and entertainment in Shanghai.
 It is served by the Xujiahui Station of the Shanghai Metro.

 Name

 The tomb of Xu Guangqi in Xujiahui, Shanghai.

 Xujiahui means "Xu family junction" - more precisely, "property of Xu family at the junction of two rivers".
 The "Xu family" refers to the family of Xu Guangqi (Hsü Kuang-ch'i; 1562–1633), China's most notable Catholic convert.
 Most of what is now Xujiahui was once the ancestral home of the Xu family.
 Baptized by famed Italian Jesuit, Matteo Ricci, Xu Guangqi and his descendants donated large plots of land to the Catholic Church, including the site of the St. Ignatius Cathedral.